sfermigier/presentations/2025-roadmap-alliance/presentation.md

     Develop European-governed specifications to fight "open washing" and ensure genuine interoperability.
 3.  **Launch Large-Scale Demonstration Projects** Co-invest in pilot projects that prove the technical and economic viability of sovereign stacks in key sectors.
+4.  **Develop and Promote EU Reference Implementations** To showcase excellence and provide practical blueprints for adoption.

 ---